eabadir/PprobablyEqualsNP/EGPT/Entropy/Entropy_Complexity_MVP.md

   -- The RotaUniformTheorem directly provides this. exact RotaUniformTheorem hH_axioms
 ```
-**Current Status:** The formalization of RUE for uniform distributions is complete and proven in `PPNP.Entropy.RET.lean`.
+**Current Status:** The formalization of RUE for uniform distributions is complete and proven in `EGPT.Entropy.RET.lean`.

 ---